xrsrke/muzero/README.md

+# Updates
+I am currently learning RL and actively working on this project.

 # Deep Learning Project Template

 This template of a deep learning project where we are using the following `PyTorch Lightning`, `Pydantic` and much more!